Contributors Dropdown icon

 In the world of marketing everything you do can be measured — right?

-That is the promise of digital marketing, and you’ve likely heard it all too often.
+Well.
+That’s the promise of digital marketing, and you’ve likely heard it all too often.
 While the results of traditional mass media marketing campaigns were hard to measure, the idea of digital marketing is that, through extensive tracking, we can understand exactly what we yield.

 But is that really the case?